consensus-shipyard/ipc/specs/upgrades.md

 **5. Start the new Fendermint version**

 We can now start the new version of Fendermint which contains the upgrade we need.

-Could you add in the section for upgrading gateway/registry and any other info you think may be missing there for IPC actors